 Depth/Length | 20 inches | 21.5 inches |

-When it comes to height, the Graco Slimfit is taller than the Graco Triride, measuring 25.5 inches compared to 23.5 inches for the Triride.
-This may be a factor to consider for parents with limited vertical space in their vehicles.
+The Graco Slimfit is taller than the Graco Triride, measuring 25.5 inches compared to 23.5 inches for the Triride.
+This may be a factor for parents with limited vehicle vertical space.

 In terms of depth or length, the Graco Slimfit is slightly longer than the Graco Triride, measuring 21.5 inches compared to 20 inches for the Triride.